Relativistic nuclear recoil effects in hyperfine splitting of hydrogenic systems: Introduction

-In this work we recalculate relativistic nuclear recoil effects of order $(Z\,\alpha)^2\,m/M$ in a system consisting of a lepton of mass $m$ and an arbitrary nucleus of mass $M$, using complementarly NRQED and HPQED approaches, and obtain a result in disagreement with the previous calculations by Bodwin and Yennie in Ref. \cite{Bodwin:88}.
-Moreover, the discrepancy between theoretical predictions and the measured hyperfine splitting in hydrogen is even increased, for which we do not have any obvious explanation.
-Most probably, the analogous measurement of the hyperfine splitting in $\mu$H \cite{antognini, vacchi} will shed light on this discrepancy.
-Since the muon is about 200 times heavier, the proton structure effects are much more significant there.
-At the same time, the muon proton mass ratio $\sim 0.11$ is not very small, and thus nuclear recoil effects are more important.
-In fact, our result for the relativistic recoil effect significantly improves the accuracy of theoretical predictions not only for H, but also for $\mu$H HFS.
+In this work we recalculate relativistic nuclear recoil effects of order $(Z\,\alpha)^2\,m/M$ in a system consisting of a lepton of mass $m$ and an arbitrary nucleus of mass $M$, using complementarily NRQED and HPQED approaches, and obtain a result in disagreement with the previous calculations by Bodwin and Yennie in Ref. \cite{Bodwin:88}.
+Consequently, the discrepancy between theoretical predictions and the measured hyperfine splitting in hydrogen is now slightly decreased and amounts to about $2\,\sigma$.
+Most probably this remaining discrepancy originates from the not well known proton structure.
+This can be verified by the analogous measurement of the hyperfine splitting in $\mu$H \cite{antognini, vacchi}, where the proton structure effects are much more significant.
+At the same time nuclear recoil effects are also significant, because muon is about 200 times heavier than the electron.
+However, our present calculations of recoil effects are accurate enough not only for H, but also for $\mu$H HFS.